muli0992/Portfolio/Projects/open-webui-local-llm/index.md

 - Access the WebUI remotely from any device
 - Share limited access with friends
 ---

 ###[Offloading models](./ollama_symlink_setup.md)
+-Workflow on how to move models to the external storage.

 ---

 ### 🧠 Key Learnings